Sharif899/portaldot/README.md

 ---

-## ⛓️ On-Chain Deployment (Portaldot Local Dev Node)
+## ⛓️ Native Portaldot Deployment

-Smart contract successfully deployed and verified on the Portaldot dev node.
+AssetDot was deployed and tested on a **live Portaldot local dev node** — using the real PortalDot runtime and POT token flow — confirming native chain compatibility.

 | Field | Value |
 |---|---|